Women in International Security and Cyberspace Fellowship

 Actions and Outputs

-The organizing countries provide support to fellows in attending negotiations in the UN cyber processes (Open-ended Working Group and Ad-Hoc Committee).
+The donor countries provide support to fellows in attending negotiations in the UN cyber processes (OEWG on the use of ICTs and AHC on Cybercrime).
 The GFCE Secretariat provides administrative and logistical support enabling fellows to travel to these meetings and actively participate.
 The program of meetings follows the schedules set out by the respective UN Process.

 Events in which the fellows participate